efcawesome/PissAndShit/README.md

 Welcome to the source code repository for the Piss And Shit Terraria mod (known as `The Super Funny High Quality Community Made Content Mod` in-game)!

-Feel free to contribute sprites, code, ideas, music, whatever you have (but submit it in the Discord server first)!
+Feel free to contribute sprites, code, ideas, music, whatever you have (but submit it in the Discord server first) !

+Piss and shit mod discord is unfortunatly gone :((((

 <sup>made with :ech:, coffee, shitposts and the community</sup>